wyhitcs/team-letsencrypt/D4/Chapter -- first version.md

 - Multiple Challenge solution: There are many ways to solve challenges (so that you can prove you own a certain domain name):Simple HTTP/DVSNI/ private key/DNS verification.
 By default Let’s encrypt will choose one of them by preset algorithms but you can also specify it manually.

-- Optional update way (Manual or automatic): Once there is a newer version of let’s encrypt released, the Let’s Encrypt in user’s machine will update itself automatically, but you can also choose to disable automatically update and do it manually
+- Optional update way (Manual or automatic): Once there is a newer version of Let’s Encrypt released, the Let’s Encrypt in user’s machine will update itself automatically, but you can also choose to disable automatically update and do it manually

 - Optional ACME compliant services: As an implementation of ACME, Let’s Encrypt supports not only Let’s Encrypt CA but also other ACME compliant services.
 User can set up their choice in command.